dalmatinerdb/docs/proto.rst

 Constants / Macros
 ------------------
-The following constants (Macros) are defined as part of the protocol as they name frequently reoccuring values:
+The following constants (Macros) are defined as part of the protocol as they name frequently reccuring values:

 .. code-block:: erlang